 Around 14 million employees participating in roughly 7,000 ESOPs according to the National Center for Employee Ownership.
 Several million more employees participate in some other form of individual equity plans that are like ESOPs.
 It is estimated that eight percent of corporate equity is now controlled by employees.

 Employees can participate in an ESOP if they are full-time employees and are at least 21 years old.
 When an employee sets up an ESOP account, the employer can start depositing shares of stock into the employee’s account.
 The number of shares that are deposited into the account depends on certain factors such as the employee’s pay rate and seniority.
 An increasing number of shares are deposited into the employee’s account as they gain more seniority.
 This is known as vesting, and an employee must be 100 percent vested at some point within six years of creating an ESOP account.

-When the employee leaves the company, their former employer buys back the shares at fair market value if the company is private.
+When the employee leaves the company, for example – a liquor store, their former employer buys back the shares at fair market value if the company is private.
 An outside evaluation must take place to determine the fair market value of the shares.
 If the company is public, then the former employer buys back the shares at the price that is stated in the stock market.

 ESOP tax benefits